 Amanda Louise Ellis is a former professional model who moved into being a professional make-up artist, but weirdly although she seems pleased to have been in Vogue is also keen to downplay it at the same time.
 In fact as I talk to her she is doing the nails of a friend and it is the friend who is more keen to blow Amanda’s trumpet while she works with determination to get the nails to her satisfaction.

-There is no easy way to do this so I am going to name drop directly the impressive names that Amanda has been involved with … Fast and Furious 6, Sherlock Holmes 2 Book of Shadows, Dark Shadows and (for a zombie lover such as myself) the Eschatrilogy.
-She has also worked on the National Television Awards and the British Soap Awards.
+There is no easy way to do this so I am going to name drop directly the impressive names that Amanda has been involved with … Fast and Furious 6, Sherlock Holmes 2 Game of Shadows, Dark Shadows and (for a zombie lover such as myself) the Eschatrilogy.
+She has also worked on National Television Awards and the British Soap Awards

 And yet she is keen to play down these details and remains focused on getting the hands of her current client perfect, but oddly becomes more energised when discussing Pose. her shop and its design.

 The walls of Pose. are adorned with the wooden boards of pallets that have been taken apart to create a rustic feel.
 Where the boards do not don the wall are picture frames which contain artistically presented beauty equipment, displayed as if trophies acquired by a hunter.
 Outside the back door appears to be where a hairdryer kicked the bucket and its chalk outline a silent testimony to its last moments before being mounted on the wall ....
 Though Amanda insists this is actually because this is where it was spray painted.